 There are two things that keep me coming back to CrossFit.
 The amazing social aspect of it is like a drug.
 The community is like nothing I have ever been a part of.
 Second, I get to go back every day and try to be better than I was the day before.
 And there is quantifiable data to track.
 Did I lift more?
 Did I do two or three more pull-ups this time around?
 Was I a little faster in my 400 meter run?
 I don’t go there to lose weight (although that’s a bonus), I go to get better.

 Looking better in my jeans is not what gets me out the door every day, I go to get better.
+Because, if I’m being completely honest, jeans barely fit my CrossFit thighs and booty these days.
+But that’s another story for another day.

 I go to get better.
 Not to look better.
 Sometimes not even to feel better (although I always do).
 I go to get better.
 And that’s what drags my sluggish behind in the gym every single time.